cubosphere/cubosphere-code/README.md

 You can:

 * Fork repo and make pull request or
-* If you have made a lot of contributions and I trust you — ask for direct write access
+* If you have made a lot of contributions and I trust you then you can ask for direct write access

 # Ok, some credits
-You can find original homepage and developers here: https://sourceforge.net/projects/cubosphere.
+You can find original homepage, codebase and developers at https://sourceforge.net/projects/cubosphere.